 If you want to be more active, strap on your roller blades and skate around the island!
 Join a harbour cruise, relax in pretty parks, take kids to the play areas, and call into one of the snack bars for refreshments.
 Don’t miss stopping to see the WWII Memorial and the monument to David Kay, a famous shipbuilder.

-Why it’s awesome: The two storey Quincy Market was built in the 1820s and is a National Historic Landmark.
+Why it’s awesome: The two-storey Quincy Market was built in the 1820s and is a National Historic Landmark.
 It was one of the biggest marketplaces to have been built in the USA during the early 1800s and it was established to meet the shopping needs of the growing city.
 The building was constructed using granite and red bricks, and parts of the exterior are rather Roman-like in appearance.
 It was primarily a place of trade for fresh produce and other food items, with stalls both indoors and outside, though today visitors will find a huge selection of other goods for sale at the market as well as places to sit and enjoy a tasty meal.
+If you have extra time, you might consider a food tour of Boston as an extra treat!

 What to do there: Admire the building from the outside, noting the Doric columns and triangular details towards the east and west.
 Enter the market and browse the diverse stores and stalls; with around 100 retailers to choose from there’s bound to be plenty to catch your eye!
 You’ll find well-known brands as well as local goods that can be difficult to find in other places.
 The carts outside the main building are nostalgic, reminiscent of times gone by.